The College of Education and Human Development at Radford University is organized into four academic divisions.

 The strength of the program resides within our students, faculty, and staff.
 Perhaps our greatest strength is our commitment to students and helping them meet their educational and professional ambitions.
 Working collaboratively, students and faculty create a relationship that is committed to both personal and professional growth.
 Faculty are practitioners, personally and professionally dedicated to the discipline of counseling and human development.

-Radford University and the Department of Exercise, Sport, and Health Education want to offer you the best educational experience possible.
+Radford University and the Department of Health and Human Performance Health want to offer you the best educational experience possible.
 The department offers contemporary programs and highly qualified instructors who provide the skills, knowledge, and perspective to be competitive in the real world.
-ESHE graduates have an excellent job placement rate and many go on to advance as leaders in their field.
+HHP graduates have an excellent job placement rate and many go on to advance as leaders in their field.

 School of Teacher Education and Leadership